Have you ever used parametric tests before?

 One of the biggest and best advantages of using parametric tests is first of all that you don’t need much data that could be converted in some order or format of ranks.
-The process of conversion is something that appears in rank format and in order to be able to use a parametric test regularly you will end up with a severe loss in precision.
+The process of conversion is something that appears in rank format and to be able to use a parametric test regularly, you will end up with a severe loss in precision.

-Apart from parametric tests, there are other non parametric tests, where the distributors are quite different and they are actually not all that easy when it comes to testing such questions that are focused related to the means and shapes of such distributions.
+Apart from parametric tests, there are other non-parametric tests, where the distributors are quite different and they are not all that easy when it comes to testing such questions that focus related to the means and shapes of such distributions.

 Disadvantages of Parametric Tests:

 Parametric tests are not valid when it comes to small data sets.
 The requirement that the populations are not still valid on the small sets of data, the requirement that the populations which are under study have the same kind of variance and the need for such variables are being tested and have been measured at the same scale of intervals.

-Another disadvantage of parametric tests is that the size of sample is always very big, something you will not find among non parametric tests.
+Another disadvantage of parametric tests is that the size of the sample is always very big, something you will not find among non-parametric tests.
 That makes it a little difficult to carry out the whole test.

 For example, if you look at the center of any skewed spread out or distribution such as income which could be measured using the median where at least 50% of the whole median is above and the rest is below.
-In case think you can add some billionaires to the sample, the mean will increase greatly even if the income doesn’t show a sign of change.
+In case you think you can add some billionaires to the sample, the mean will increase greatly even if the income doesn’t show a sign of change.

 Typical parametric tests will only be able to assess data that is continuous and the result will be affected by the outliers at the same time.
-The non parametric tests may also handle the ordinal data, ranked data will not in any way be affected by the outliners.
-You have to be sure and check all assumptions of non parametric tests since all have their own needs.
+The non-parametric tests may also handle the ordinal data, ranked data will not in any way be affected by the outliners.
+You have to be sure and check all assumptions of non-parametric tests since all have their own needs.

 This brings the post to an end.
-Hopefully with this article we are guessing you must have understood the advantage, disadvantages and the uses of parametric tests.
-If you have liked the article and would like to give us some feedback, do let us know in the comment box below.
+Hopefully, with this article, we are guessing you must have understood the advantage, disadvantages, and uses of parametric tests.
+If you’ve liked the article and would like to give us some feedback, do let us know in the comment box below.
 We would love to hear from you.